Part 6: Tasks

 Errors listed for each Participant

-Each Participant is shown in detail.
+Each participant is shown in detail.
 If a default answer is used to complete a field, the default will be shown.
 The "Type" column will indicate whether it is an Error ("E"), Warning ("W") or Participant Level Override ("O").

 Scrub/Eligibility Reports

-Back at the "Compliance Menu" page, the "Print Reports" button across from the data scrub allows you to print or save the following reports in either Microsoft Word or Excel:
+Back at the Tasks screen, the "Reports" button on the Scrub/Eligibility task allows you to print or save the following reports in either Microsoft Word, PDF, or Excel:

 • Eligibility Status

-• HCE/KEY Status
+• HCE/KEY Determination

-• Key Status Next Year
+• Key Determination for Next Year

 6.2.
 Allocations